 One popular way to waste your TTC dollars is with ovulation predictor kits.
 You pee on one each day until you get a positive or your cycle ends because, actually, they’re quite unreliable and it’s very possible they’ll miss ovulation altogether.

-I tried them for one cycle, and I not only never got a positive result, but I managed to accidently pee on myself three times.
+I tried them for one cycle, and I not only never got a positive result, but I managed to accidentally pee on myself three times.
 I do not recommend them unless you would rather have pee on your hands than money in your bank account.
 (And if you really would prefer pee on your hands than money in your bank account there are probably more entertaining ways to accomplish that).

 Another favourite cash-vacuum is special fertility-friendly lube.
 This is for when you learn that standard lube acts as a barrier that makes it harder for sperm to score a touchdown, and then you panic that even though you rarely use the stuff it will still mess the whole thing up for you somehow, you don’t know how, maybe via astral projection or by selling your facebook data?
 (Anxiety doesn’t have to make sense, Karen, gosh).